 |000 or 001 or 010 or 011 or 100 or 101 or 110 or 111|

 Eight?
 I was expecting six.
 It makes sense though when we see the state values printed out.
-For every bit we add, we double the total output states as before.
+For every bit we add, we double the total possible number of states as before.
 This is obvious when we write it out.

 |Number of Bits||Number of States|

 You will notice that I stop at eight bits in the table above.
 We could keep going and the same doubling rule would apply.
 Why stop at eight then?
 Random I know.
 Ultimately, people simply agreed that eight is a good stopping point.
-They agreed that being able to represent 256 states was good enough.
+They agreed that being able to represent 256 states was good enough for a wide range of codes.
 Again, no inherent magic.

 Let’s use what we just learned to make an example code of our own.
 We will use a byte’s 256 states to represent the symbols of the English language.
 Twenty-six lowercase and twenty-six uppercase letters would use up fifty-two states.
 Ten numerals and all the punctuation marks, including a lot of obscure marks, could be represented in another fifty states.
 We could increase fifty to one-hundred and include even more obscure marks (poop emoji included).
 One hundred four unused states would still remain (256 - 26 - 26 - 100 = 104).
 Good enough, for English at least.